Vancomycin: Routes of administration

 In the United States, vancomycin is approved by the Food and Drug Administration for intravenous and oral administration.

 Intravenous

 Vancomycin must be given intravenously for systemic therapy since it is poorly absorbed from the intestine.
-It is a large hydrophilic molecule that partitions poorly across the gastrointestinal mucosa.
+Vancomycin is a large hydrophilic molecule that partitions poorly across the gastrointestinal mucosa.
 Due to its short half-life, it is often injected twice daily.